Armaan-1993/brad-js/headfirst-javascript.md

 execution of the function will be stopped there and no further code inside the function will be executed.

 >>>> Doubt on page 93

+## Chapter 4:

+* Math.rando generates a single random number between 0 and 1 for one refresh.
+Hence , we multiply it with a whole number to make the generated numbers whole.
+Thus we use Math.Floor(Math.random * num) to generate numbers between 0 and (num-1) at an instance.

+* Its generally easier and a better practice to use a single type of values in an array.

+* last item of array = array[array.length - 1]

+* When adding new items you have to be careful about which index you’re adding.
+Otherwise you’ll create a sparse array, which is an array with “holes” in it (like an array with values at 0 and 2, but no value at 1).

+* An array is actually a special type of object and functions like array.push() are actually built in array functions.

+* You can create a sparse array easily, like this:
+     ```var sparseArray = [ ];
+	sparseArray[0] = true;
+	spraseArray[100] = true;```

+In this example, the sparseArray has only two values, both true, at indices 0 and 100.The values at all the other indices are
+undefined.
+The length of the array is 101 even though there are only two values.
+Remember that all those
+variables take up memory in your computer, even if they don’t have a value, so make sure you have a good reason to create a
+sparse array.

+* ```var myarray = new Array(3);``` creates an array of "myarray" of length 3.
+Then we need to manually add the values in it
+,otherwise it will be undefined because it has no values.